Ralph D. Mershon: Success in electrical power transmission

-In 1891 he joined the Company in East Pittsburgh, Pennsylvania where he designed transformers for electrical power distribution systems.
-In 1896 he and Charles F. Scott were sent to Telluride, Colorado to carry out experiments on high-voltage transmissions.
+In 1891, Mershon joined the company in East Pittsburgh, Pennsylvania, where he designed transformers for electrical power distribution systems.
+In 1896, he and Charles F. Scott were sent to Telluride, Colorado, to carry out experiments on high-voltage transmissions.
 Their experiments went up to 133,000 volts; they observed corona discharge along the transmission lines.
 The losses were ameliorated with thicker wires and greater separation.
-To gain experience in the deployment of a power grid, Mershom took a leave of absence from Westinghouse to work with Colorado Electric Power in 1897/8.
-He returned to Westinghouse, serving for a short time in the New York office.
+To gain experience in the deployment of a power grid, Mershon took a leave of absence from Westinghouse to work with Colorado Electric Power in 1897/8.
+He returned to Westinghouse, serving for a short time in the New York City office.

 In 1900 Ralph Mershon became a consultant in electrical power transmission.
 He designed and supervised the construction of power systems in various states, Ontario and Quebec.
-From 1905 he consulted with South African firms taking power from Victoria Falls, and travelled there.
-From 1912 he consulted on a project at Inawashiro lake in Japan.
+From 1905, he consulted with South African firms taking power from Victoria Falls, and travelled there.
+From 1912, he consulted on a project at Inawashiro lake in Japan.
 He helped place visiting Japanese engineers with American manufacturers and power companies so that the necessary expertise could be acquired.
 Mershon became a Fellow of the American Association for the Advancement of Science on January 2, 1906.

 Membership of engineering organizations

 Mershon was a member of the Engineer's Club in New York City.
 The Engineers' Club Building was erected in 1907.
-In 1910 he was involved in the formation of an "Inventors' Guild" that included Thomas Edison, Peter Cooper Hewitt, Elmer Sperry, Mihajlo Pupin, Baekeland, and others.
+In 1910, he was involved in the formation of an "Inventors' Guild" that included Thomas Edison, Peter Cooper Hewitt, Elmer Sperry, Mihajlo Pupin, Baekeland, and others.
 These men were concerned with patent law, sometimes critically.
 Mershon was made a Life Member of the Engineers Club on January 26, 1950.

 Mershon was president of AIEE in 1912.
-He is quoted making the wry observation that such posts went to men whose "chief claim to fame arise from activities in fields other than that of electrical engineering as defined by the Institute's constitution."
+He is quoted making the wry observation that such posts went to men whose "chief claim to fame arise from activities in fields other than that of electrical engineering as defined by the Institute's constitution".

 Patents and accomplishments

 Mershon had many patents for inventions he devised.
 One of the most celebrated was a compensating voltmeter that was awarded the John Scott Medal by Philadelphia.
 In 1916 Mershon advocated for the "Ohio Plan" of military preparedness on campuses that is embodied in the ROTC.
-In 1918 Tufts College awarded him an honorary Doctor of Science.
+In 1918, Tufts College awarded him an honorary Doctor of Science.

 Mershon became a master of the art of building capacitors, an important element not only of power systems but also in the electronics of radio.
-From 1911 to 1942 he was granted 55 patents.
+From 1911 to 1942, he was granted 55 patents.
 His Mershon Condensers were featured in the popular Crosley brand radios, and suppressed the 60 cps hum heard without them.
-In 1930 the Mershon company was bought by Magnavox, and the brand was discontinued.
+In 1930, the Mershon company was bought by Magnavox, and the brand was discontinued.
 However, the patent-holder continued to defend his interest with lawsuits: Merson v.
 Robinson (June 30, 1941) and Mershon v.
 Sprague (April 2, 1936).